smbsimon/smbsimon.github.io/about.md

 title: about
 ---

-I'm a graduate student in the humanities department at Illinois Tech, where my research explores historical intersections between technology, data, public health, labor, and gender.
+I'm a graduate student in the humanities department at the Illinois Institute of Technology, where my research explores historical intersections between technology, data, public health, labor, and gender.

 Prior to graduate school, I worked as an investigative data reporter at Spotlight PA, software engineer at The New York Times, and web developer at Vermont Public Radio.
 In 2020, I decided to leave traditional journalism to join data quality efforts at The COVID Tracking Project, where I worked to compile, vet, and describe state-level COVID-19 data.